Don’t hesitate to contact us. Our experts are always happy to answer your questions.

 4-5 hours

-On this day, we head just outside of Yerevan to explore key sites of Armenia’s Christian history.
-Our first stop is St. Hripsime Church, a 7th-century UNESCO-listed site known for its historical importance.
 Next, we visit Holy Echmiadzin Cathedral, the first Christian church in the world and the center of the Armenian Apostolic Church.
 You’ll learn about its role in Armenian history and faith, and also visit the Echmiadzin Museum, which holds relics such as the Holy Spear and a piece of Noah’s Ark.

 The Armenian Apostolic Church is different from both Roman Catholicism and Eastern Orthodoxy.
 It is part of the Oriental Orthodox tradition and separated after the Council of Chalcedon in 451 AD.
 It follows different theological interpretations, such as Miaphysitism, and keeps its own rituals, music, and liturgical language (Classical Armenian).
-Knowing these differences can help you feel more connected during a visit to Etchmiadzin
+Knowing these differences can help you feel more connected during a visit to Etchmiadzin.

-Lunch will be served at an ethnographic center where you can enjoy authentic Armenian food and hospitality.
 On the way back to Yerevan, we stop at the ruins of Zvartnots Temple.
-It was a grand circular cathedral built by Catholicos Nerses III, was one of the most impressive architectural achievements of early medieval Armenia, known for its unique design and size.
+It was a grand circular cathedral built by Catholicos Nerses III, and it was one of the most impressive architectural achievements of early medieval Armenia, known for its unique design and size.
 The cathedral collapsed in the 10th century, likely due to an earthquake, but its ruins remain a UNESCO World Heritage Site.
-In the evening, you’ll have free time to relax or explore Yerevan’s cultural scene on your own.

 Hotel in Yerevan